Hikers very much enjoy the use of acronyms, no matter how obscure or unintuitive they may be.

 The ADZPCTKO is quite ridiculous as far as acronyms go, and as a result, has become quite iconic in the PCT hiking community.
 Each year hundreds of hikers attend the ADZPCTKO – read more about it here.

-The Pacific Crest Trail and the John Muir trail are one in the same for the majority of the John Muir Trail's length so it is worth noting that it too has its own acronym.
+The Pacific Crest Trail and the John Muir Trail are one and the same for the majority of the John Muir Trail’s length so it is worth noting that it too has its own acronym.

 This measurement refers to the weight of all the gear in your pack (pack included) before you include the weight of consumables (food, water, fuel).